Armed Forces of Finland in the Winter War 1939-40.

 Despite its inherent weakness, the Finnish Air Force fought hard and inflicted heavy losses on the Red Army Force, claiming 208 victories.
 Its own losses were 62 combat aircraft and 72 men.

 Finnish NavyThe greatest problem faced by the Finnish Navy was the shortage of ice-free ports.
 Apart from three ports on the Murmansk coast, in winter all other ports were seldom ice-free and often completely frozen.

-To carry out its principal task of coastal defence, the Finnish navy had at its disposal 3 gunboats, 30 minelayers and minesweepers, and a number of motor launches and auxiliaries.
+To carry out its principal task of coastal defense, the Finnish navy had at its disposal 3 gunboats, 30 mine layers and minesweepers, and a number of motor launches and auxiliaries.
 There were also seven motor torpedo boats of British and Italian design, and five modern submarines.
-The largest units of the fleet were two heavily armed and armoured coastal defence ships each with a crew of 300 men.
+The largest units of the fleet were two heavily armed and armored coastal defense ships each with a crew of 300 men.